Intro

 cargo build --release -p pallet-revive-eth-rpc

-RUST_LOG=info,eth-rpc=debug ./target/release/eth-rpc --dev --rpc-external --rpc-message-buffer-capacity-per-connection 1152048 --rpc-cors all -lerror,runtime::revive::strace=trace,runtime::revive=info --node-rpc-url wss://testnet-passet-hub.polkadot.io
+RUST_LOG=info,eth-rpc=debug ./target/release/eth-rpc --dev --rpc-external --rpc-message-buffer-capacity-per-connection 1152048 --rpc-cors all -lerror,runtime::revive::strace=trace,runtime::revive=info --node-rpc-url wss://testnet-passet-hub.polkadot.io --cache-size 5000000

 Faucet: